kiredoo/crazyflie-basics/readme.md

 1. Does not depend on the number of agents
 2. Can follow moving beacons
 3. Avoids agent collisions who are within the control law

+### Crazyflie fundamentals

+Every time you power on a crazyflie, it initializes it's state as origin and 0 rad orientation.
+The world frame is also initialized at that point with x-axis pointing front and z-axis up.